julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Motivation & Engagement/Note.md

 - **BL-072:** Front-load a quick win and keep the goal horizon inside the student's motivational window.
 - **BL-085:** Make a distant goal feel reachable through visible micro-progress.
+- **BL-128:** For the stalled student, structure the choice — assigned core plus student-chosen remainder.

 ## Out